Dr Deborah Gabriel

 I teach on degree programmes in politics, public relations, advertising and marketing communications.
 A former print and online journalist, I previously lectured in journalism at London Metropolitan University, University of Salford and Birkbeck, University of London, before joining BU.
 In addition to my full-time academic role, I am the Founder and Director of Black British Academics, an independent network working to tackle racial inequalities in the higher education sector.

-I specialise in qualitative-interpretative research using critical, transformative and emancipatory paradigms including critical race theory, cultural democracy and Black feminism.
+I specialise in qualitative-interpretative research using critical, transformative and emancipatory paradigms, heavily informed by Black feminism and critical race theory.
 I employ a range of research methods including focus groups, interviews and case studies, critical ethnography, autoethnography, virtual ethnography and cyberethnography.

 - Gabriel, D., 2017.
 Pedagogies of social justice and cultural democracy in media higher education.
 Media Education Research Journal.